NaufalGhifari/NLP_PDF_Chatbot/README.md

-# Naufals_NLP
+# PDF question-answering chatbot
 An NLP 'chatbot' able to comprehend user query and answer based on information in a given PDF file.
 Making good use of Haystack v1.25's ready-to-use ExtractiveQAPipeline to retrieve relevant excerpts and passing it to the reader for further comprehension.
 The answers are then scored and presented to the user.

-This project does not make use of OpenAI's API nor any other API calls.
+This project **does not** make use of OpenAI's API nor any other API calls.

 How it works:
 - Extracts corpus (text) data from a PDF